Efficient Flow Matching using Latent Variables: Experiments

 Beyond the image space, generative models have great potential in advancing scientific computing tasks.
 Different from images, scientific data must satisfy specific physical laws on top of visual correctness.
 As a result, generated samples from the unconditional models usually present non-physical artifacts due to the lack of physics-based structure imposed during learning~\cite{jacobsen2025cocogen, chengHardConstraintGuided2024}.
 We use \texttt{Latent-CFM} to explore its performance of generating permeability and pressure fields (\(K\) and \(p\)) in 2D Darcy flow and compute the residuals of the governing equations to evaluate generated samples.
 Details of data generation and parameter choices are in Appendix~\ref{appdix:darcy}.

 We train I-CFM and \texttt{Latent-CFM} on the 10K samples of the 2d Darcy flow process.
 We adopted the network architecture for the vector field from our CIFAR10 experiments for this data by changing the input convolution to adapt to the Darcy flow data size, which is $(2,64,64)$.
-We pretrain a VAE model following \cite{rombach2022highresolutionimagesynthesislatent} for 100k steps and update the parameters in the last encoder layer when optimizing Eq.~\ref{eq:latent_CFM_KL_obj}.
+We pretrain an embedding VAE model following \cite{rombach2022highresolutionimagesynthesislatent} for 100k steps.
 We set the latent dimension to be $2$ and $\beta = 0.001$ for the feature extractor.

 \paragraph{Generation quality} Fig.~\ref{fig:darcy_flow} shows the generated samples from I-CFM and \texttt{Latent-CFM}.
 Both models generate visually plausible \([K, p]\) pairs.
 However, \texttt{Latent-CFM} resulted in samples with lower residuals, making them more physically aligned with the governing equations.
 Table.~\ref{tab:darcy} shows the median mean-squared-residuals for the methods calculated on 500 generated samples and also their parameter counts.
 We observe that a smaller \texttt{Latent-CFM} (\# parameters $35.7$M) significantly outperforms the large I-CFM model (\# parameters $68.8$M) in terms of the median residual.
 Using the 2d latent space, Fig.~\ref{fig:lat_traversal_darcy} (details are in Sec.~\ref{sec:additional_darcy}) shows the latent traversal along each of the two latent coordinates.
 The figure shows that traversing the latent space generates physically consistent samples.
 The superiority of \texttt{Latent-CFM} in this dataset motivates us to investigate its performance for other scientific data generation tasks and examine the learned latent space in future work.